clevyr/nova-page-builder/README.md

 # Creating Page Layouts

 ### Config File
-To create new page layouts that will be available in the CMS, create a php file in `{views_path}/pages/NAME.php`.
+To create new page layouts that will be available in the CMS, create a php file in `{views_path}/pages/{LayoutName}.php`.
 You can view the `Default.php` file to see how it works.
 The basics of it is an array of Nova fields that are named and will be available in the Vue file.

 ### Vue File
 This package is set up to use Inertia by default.
 To add an Inertia page, create a new Directory and Index.vue file in `resources/js/Pages`.
 You can see the `Default` Page as an example.
-The config file and Vue direcotry names need to be identical.
+The config file and Vue directory names need to be identical.

 ### Accessing Content
 Page data will be passed to the views automatically, thanks to Inertia.
 To get specific section data, we have a Vue mixin called `SectionContent` that will return the content for a given section.